Irohsan/Team22/GenTestSite/content/_index.md

 featured_image: '/images/main_screen.jpg'
 description: ""
 ---
-## Automatic Standalone Test Generation with DeepState
+## Automatic Standalone Unit Test Generation for DeepState

 [DeepState](https://github.com/trailofbits/deepstate) is a software platform that enables
     comprehensive testing of a codebase with very little work from the programmer.
 GenTest